Frequently Asked Questions

 22%Cr duplex stainless steels are not suitable for elevated temperature unprotected seawater applications because they suffer from crevice and pitting corrosion at even moderate temperatures.

-Superduplex stainless steels present superior corrosion resistance to duplex stainless steels in seawater applications, and provided weld quality is maintained, pitting should not occur in seawater up to about 40°C.
+Superduplex stainless steels present superior corrosion resistance to duplex stainless steels in seawater applications, and provided weld quality is maintained, pitting should not occur in seawater up to about 40°C, although crevice corrosion may occur at lower temperatures.
+A ‘soft start-up’ in cold, chlorinated seawater may increase these temperatures .

-The operational limit stipulated in the Norsok Standard (M-001, Rev.2, November 1997) is one of the most conservative for unprotected superduplex service and is more restrictive than most operators' own requirements.
-The maximum operating temperature is set at 15°C and the maximum residual chlorine concentration allowed is 1.5 ppm for service where crevices are present.
-For service in situations where no crevices are present, the maximum operating temperature is set at 30°C. Mitigating techniques can be employed to extend the service temperatures of ferritic-austenitic alloys and an example is given below.
-It may be noted that for external atmospheric corrosion, e.g. at offshore facilities, temperatures of 100°C and 120°C have been set for 22%Cr duplex and superduplex grades respectively by Norsok.
+The operational limit stipulated in the Norsok Standard (M-001, Rev.5, September 2014) is one of the most conservative for unprotected superduplex service.
+The maximum operating temperature is set at 20°C for chlorinated and natural seawater. .
+Mitigating techniques can be employed to extend the service temperatures of ferritic-austenitic alloys and an example is given below.
+It may be noted that for external atmospheric corrosion, e.g. at offshore facilities, temperatures of 100°C and 110°C have been set for 22%Cr duplex and 25%Cr duplex grades respectively by Norsok.

 Thermally sprayed aluminium has been used to prevent pitting corrosion and chloride SCC at higher temperatures and is also of interest with respect to increasing operating temperatures under immersed conditions.